midchildan/dotfiles/docs/nix.md

   </dd>
   <dt>dotfiles.profiles.desktop.enable</dt>
   <dd>
-    Installs essential packages for NixOS desktops.
+    Installs essential packages for desktop environemnts.
+It can be enabled for both Linux and macOS.
 Disabled by default.
   </dd>
   <dt>dotfiles.profiles.enableAll</dt>
   <dd>